Attorney client satisfaction award

 Permanent Partial Disability

-If your injury becomes a permanent part of your life, you would be eligible for additional benefits.
-Your doctor would review your impairment status and determine a permanent impairment rating for each injured body part.
+If your injury becomes a permanent part of your life, you will be eligible for additional benefits.
+Your doctor would review your impairment status and determine a permanent disability impairment rating for each injured body part.

 Catastrophic Disability

-A catastrophic injury includes amputations, brain injuries, blindness, deafness, or other serious injuries which prevent you from ever returning to work.
-When you experience a catastrophic injury, you may be completely unable to return to work.
+Catastrophic injuries include amputations, brain injuries, blindness, spinal cord injuries, deafness, or other serious injuries that prevent you from ever returning to work.
+When you experience a catastrophic injury, you may be completely unable to return to work and require extensive medical care.
 Workers’ compensation benefits will continue for your lifetime to help support you after a catastrophic injury.

 Mileage Reimbursement

 In addition to weekly benefits that reimburse you for wage loss, you can also get mileage covered.
-Any trips to your doctor that require you to travel can be covered by your workers’ compensation insurance.
+Any trips to your doctor for medical care that require you to travel can be covered by your workers’ compensation insurance.

 Medical Benefits

 Injuries can result in expensive medical bills.
-For example, you may need x-rays, MRIs, injections, surgeries, physical therapy, and/or other ongoing treatments.
-Any healthcare treatments resulting from your workplace injury can be covered by workers’ comp insurance.
+For example, you may need X-rays, MRIs, injections, surgeries, physical therapy, and/or other ongoing treatments.
+Any healthcare treatments resulting from your on-the-job injury can be covered by workers’ comp insurance.

 Death Benefits